olleholmgren/mildew-detection/README.md

 * The model works as a flag to signify whether a leaf exhibits features indicating tree infection.
 Plantation staff capture leaf images and upload them to the app, enabling fast, real-time predictions.

 ## Dashboard Design

-To present the project with its hypothesis, summary, visuliser, detector and machine learning model performance, I created a dashboard app using Streamlit
+To present the project with its hypothesis, summary, visuliser, detector and machine learning model performance, I created a dashboard app using Streamlit.
 A very simple and easy-to-use interface containing a side bar with checkboxes to navigate to all pages within the application.

 The project pages are presented as following: